Can you be in a wheelchair in assisted living?

 Find Out The Services Each Facility Offers

 When looking into the facilities that interest you, you will notice that they offer different levels of personal care services.
-Look for a facility that provides the care you need and a good, interesting social calendar.
+Look for a facility that provides your needed care and a good, interesting social calendar.

 Some will offer more specific support for wheelchair users.
 Look for facilities that make focus on wheelchair users important as they will have the high levels of care that you will need.